swift-server/sswg/process/incubation.md

 ## Minimal Requirements

 * General
-  * Has relevance to Swift on the server specifically
+  * Has relevance to Swift on Server specifically
   * Publicly accessible source managed by an SCM such as github.com or similar
   * Adopt the [Swift Code of Conduct](https://swift.org/community/#code-of-conduct)
 * Ecosystem